 You Can Afford UC Riverside

-UCR students who borrow federal loans graduate with an average student loan debt of $21,500 – just 1/5 of the actual total cost of tuition and housing.
-Over 85% of UCR undergraduate students receive financial aid, and 70% have their full fees covered by grants and/or scholarships.
+More than 86 percent of UCR undergraduate students receive financial aid; and 70 percent of those who receive it have their full fees covered by grants and/or scholarships.
+UCR students who borrow federal loans graduate with an average student loan debt of $21,500 — just one-fifth of the actual total cost of tuition and housing.

 How Much Does UCR Cost?